maxpenner/DECT-NR-Plus-SDR/README.md

 sudo ./dectnrp "../configurations/basic_simulator/"
 ```

-The SDR is stopped by pressing control+C. The executable `dectnrp` requires exactly one argument, which is a path to a directory containing three configuration files `radio.json`, `phy.json` and `upper.json`.
+The SDR is stopped by pressing control+c.
+The executable `dectnrp` requires exactly one argument, which is a path to a directory containing three configuration files `radio.json`, `phy.json` and `upper.json`.
 Each configuration file configures its respective layer(s).
 In the case of `upper.json`, this also implies the name of the firmware to load.

 The configuration files may also contain multiple instances of the SDR.
 In fact, each configuration file configures its layer(s) by listing one or multiple layer units: